Fair Work in the Construction Industry Inquiry Group

 The Fair Work Convention has launched an Inquiry into Fair Work in Construction.
 To take this work forward the Convention has created a Construction Industry Inquiry Group (CIIG) to look at the key challenges to delivering Fair Work across public sector procurement in the construction industry in Scotland.
 This Group brings together a range of representatives from the Fair Work Convention, Local Authorities, Construction Companies, National Bodies engaged in the sector, Trade Unions and other people who have direct experience of working in construction.
 The inquiry is also informed by research on workers’ experience in construction undertaken by the Scottish Centre for Employment Research at Strathclyde University for the Scottish Trades Union Congress.

 The Fair Work Convention believes that commissioning and procurement in public sector contracting is one of the most practical ways that the Scottish Government can show leadership and deliver Fair Work in practice.
-The Inquiry will deliver the report and recommendations in Winter 2021.

 This will allow time to explore, understand and meet stakeholders to identify the strengths and challenges in delivering Fair Work across public sector procurement in construction, and for any further necessary work to be undertaken.